j-es-craig/fpr_scale/README.md

     ![example 4](bin/fig_5.png)

+ 4) scale.py
+    - scales RGB values by 'count' percent

- 4) recode.py
+ 5) recode.py
     - If including non-numerical data, this will need to be [recoded](results/post_processed/Normal/cleaned_data.csv) before analysis
     - This script will encode eye side and gender as 0 and 1
+      - OD = 0
+      - OS = 1
+      - Male = 0
-      - OD = 0; OS = 1; Male = 0; Female = 1
+      - Female = 1

- 5) k-means.py
+ 6) k-means.py
     - The data is now ready for cluster analysis.
-Specific dimensions can be included or excluded from analysis.
-For example:
+Specific dimensions can be included or excluded from analysis if properly mean centered and normalized.
+Sample plots:

  ![example 5](bin/Figure_2.png)
  ![example 6](bin/Figure_1.png)